betahope/ms1-startup-academy/README.md

 ### 1.4 Website Wireframes 💻📱

-Below you will find PDF files for the website's wireframes.
+Below you will find the website's wireframes.
 These were generated using Balsamiq.
 There are four versions of the wireframes.
 Choose your option:

 - Wireframes for the [desktop version in PDF](https://drive.google.com/file/d/1idAXa3Im9vHfMWTc6PS4m94JngKpV0qr/view?usp=sharing).
 - Wireframes for the [mobile version in PDF](https://drive.google.com/file/d/1IPgsA4cvubWJY1UrtYPMe4MlqKCMbCwh/view?usp=sharing).